-As empath, intuitive, sensitive, or introvert we are constantly re-evaluating who we are, what we have to offer and the value we provide in an ever changing environment.
+As empath, intuitive, sensitive, or introvert we are constantly re-evaluating who we are, what we have to offer and the value our services provide in an ever changing environment.
 It’s our strength AND it can prevent us from claiming “expert status” – and doing so with the confidence that creates visibility for our business.

 Take a courageous stand for what you believe in - in your own unique, and sometimes quiet, way